Shizerq/ThinkPad_X230_Hackintosh/README.md

 - Native Power Managment;
 - USB;
 - QE/CI.
+- AirDrop (You have to change Intel WI-FI to Broadcom one)

 # What's not working?
 - SD Card reader;
-- VGA port;
+- VGA port (doesn't exist in real Mac);
 - Fingerprint reader.

 # What can work but I'm not sure:
-- FaceTime and iMessage - I still can't log in after following the guide, maybe I've done something wrong.
-- AirDrop (I'll check this when my iPhone will arrive).
+- FaceTime and iMessage - It's possible that my Apple ID is blocked or it's fault of USB WI-FI

 # Bugs:
 - Boot animation.